 Don’t like eggnog?
-Give it’s tropical Puerto Rican cousin a try – coconut-based Coquito is rich, creamy, full of rum, and ready for any holiday party!
+Give it’s tropical cousin a try – coconut-based Puerto Rican Coquito is rich, creamy, full of rum, and ready for any holiday party!

 I am so horrifyingly unprepared for this holiday.